humberto-garza/Edison-Getting-Started/README.md

 3. Connect Both USB Cables to The Board
 4. Open Windows **Device Manager**
 5. Under **Ports (COM % LPT)** you should see the COM of your EDISON
-> If you cannot see the Proper COM as in the picture try the following: <br/>
+> If you cannot see the Proper COM as in the last picture try the following: <br/>
 > ![alt tag](Diagrams/8.PNG) <br/>
 ----------
 > ![alt tag](Diagrams/9.PNG) <br/>